European Union Military Committee: Chairman

-General Seán Clancy has been serving as EUMCC since the 1^{st} of June 2025.
+General Seán Clancy has been serving as EUMCC since 1 June 2025.

 The EUMC is chaired by a General Officer, Admiral, or Air Officer of four-star level (i.e. NATO OF-9 equivalent), who is selected by the Chiefs of Defence and appointed by the Council of the European Union.
 For a term of three years the chairman is the spokesperson for the EUMC.
 He participates in PSC meetings as appropriate, he is the military adviser to the High Representative of the Union for Foreign Affairs and Security Policy (HR) who heads the EEAS European External Action Service, he represents the primary point of contact with the Operation Commanders of the EU's military operations, and he attends Council meetings with defence and security implications.